vitpia/markdown-cv/index.md

 ### Poster presentations
 `2020`
-\*Hustá, C., Zheng, X., Papoutsi, C., & __Piai, V.__ Why we speak affects how we speak: Electrophysiological signatures of word planning following verbal versus nonverbal material.
-International Max Planck Research School for the Language Sciences Conference.
+\*Hustá, C., Zheng, X., Papoutsi, C., & __Piai, V.__ *Why we speak affects how we speak: Electrophysiological signatures of word planning following verbal versus nonverbal material.* International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

-\*Roos, N. M., Takashima, A., & __Piai, V.__ Functional anatomy of context-driven word retrieval: across-sessionconsistency in fMRI.
-International Max Planck Research School for the Language Sciences Conference.
+\*Roos, N. M., Takashima, A., & __Piai, V.__ *Functional anatomy of context-driven word retrieval: across-session consistency in fMRI.* International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

-\*Cao, Y. & __Piai, V.__  Do alpha and beta oscillations dissociate in context-driven spoken-wordproduction?
-International Max Planck Research School for the Language Sciences Conference.
+\*Cao, Y. & __Piai, V.__  *Do alpha and beta oscillations dissociate in context-driven spoken-word production?* International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

-\*Wets, I., Janssen, N. & __Piai, V.__  Semi-spontaneous language production in Dutch speaking people with primary progressive aphasia.
-International Max Planck Research School for the Language Sciences Conference.
+\*Wets, I., Janssen, N. & __Piai, V.__  *Semi-spontaneous language production in Dutch speaking people with primary progressive aphasia.* International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

-\*Garg, A., __Piai, V.__, Takashima, A., McQueen, J.M., & Roelofs, _A.
-Investigating the lemma using fMRI – Linking production and comprehension.
-International Max Planck Research School for the Language Sciences Conference.
+\*Garg, A., __Piai, V.__, Takashima, A., McQueen, J.M., & Roelofs, A. *Investigating the lemma using fMRI – Linking production and comprehension.* International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

-\*Camerino, I. L., Kessels, R. P. C., de Leeuw, F.-E., & __Piai, V.__ White-matter microstructural integrity in small vessel disease with category fluency impairment.
-International Max Planck Research School for the Language Sciences Conference.
+\*Camerino, I. L., Kessels, R. P. C., de Leeuw, F.-E., & __Piai, V.__ *White-matter microstructural integrity in small vessel disease with category fluency impairment.* International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

-\*Ferreira, J., Roelofs, A., & __Piai, V.__ The role of the basal ganglia in inflectional encoding: An fMRI study of producing the past tense.
-International Max Planck Research School for the Language Sciences Conference.
+\*Ferreira, J., Roelofs, A., & __Piai, V.__ *The role of the basal ganglia in inflectional encoding: An fMRI study of producing the past tense.* International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

-Sierpowska, J., Janssen, N., Kessels, R. P. C., Roelofs, A., & __Piai, V.__ _Lexical selection in word production and the white-matter system of the(pre)supplementary motor area_.
+Sierpowska, J., Janssen, N., Kessels, R. P. C., Roelofs, A., & __Piai, V.__ _Lexical selection in word production and the white-matter system of the (pre)supplementary motor area_.
 International Max Planck Research School for the Language Sciences Conference.
 Nijmegen, the Netherlands.
 June, 2020.

 __Piai, V.__, Dahlslätt, K., Verdonck-de Leeuw, I., Prins, J., Takes, R., NET-QUBIC Consortium, & Kessels, R. _Cognitive and speech functioning in HNC: baseline prevalence and possible causes_.
 Meeting of the International Cognition and Cancer Task Force.
 Denver, USA.
 February, 2020.